Looking at the World at Low Power

 7. Russia, Ukraine, and the Warm Seas

-Russia makes more sense to me when I look at geography before ideology.
+Russia begins to make more sense when geography comes before ideology.

-That makes Crimea, Ukraine, the Black Sea, and Turkey part of one strategic picture.
+That brings Crimea, Ukraine, the Black Sea, and Turkey into a single strategic picture.

 Turkey controls the gate.